Counting Periodic Trajectories of Finsler Billiards: Topology of cyclic configuration spaces

-From Proposition \ref{prop : cohomology of unlabeled ring} and its consequence Corollary \ref{cor : cohomology of unlabeled additive} we can detect the action of $\pi_1(\B(\Z_r))\cong\Z_r$ on the cohomology of the ordered cyclic configuration space and compute the $E_2$-term of the Serre spectral sequence \eqref{eq : E2 term}; for an illustration of the $E_2$-term in the case of even $d$ see Figure \ref{fig : 02}.
+From Proposition \ref{prop : cohomology of unlabeled ring} and its consequence Corollary~\ref{cor : cohomology of unlabeled additive} we can detect the action of the fundamental group of the base space $\pi_1(\B(\Z_r))\cong\Z_r$ on the cohomology of the ordered cyclic configuration space and compute the $E_2$-term of the Serre spectral sequence~\eqref{eq : E2 term}; for an illustration of the $E_2$-term in the case of even $d$ see Fig.~\ref{fig : 02}.